 Please tell us about your journey into coaching

 I had been coaching at work for a long time and had always had this feeling that I wanted to be a coach, although I had no idea how you started or got into it.
 Then in 2011 as part of a leadership development programme through my job I got a coach.
 This was my realisation that I wanted to do it as a career.
 It took me another 5 years of training and coaching at work and externally to take the leap and start up my coaching business.
 At the time I was just about to go on maternity leave with my second daughter and knew I didn’t want to go back into my leadership position after she was born.
 I had already had one attempt at setting up two years before so this time I was focused on doing it the right way and got support to help me launch.
-Five and half years on I have not only got my own coaching business, but I also run a training business working with people who want to become certified coaches and am now one of only 65 MCC (Master) coaches with the International Coaching Federation (ICF).
+Seven years on I have not only got my own coaching and mentor business, but I also run a training academy working with people who want to become certified coaches and am now a MCC (Master) coach with the International Coaching Federation (ICF).